 Software can be defined as a set of instructions and data that tells computer hardware how to work.
 This is a broad definition and it covers a wide range of uses, from code written in a low level programming language to formulae in a spreadsheet or a functional document (as defined in MHRA 2021a).
-This wide definition means that some of the activities that Medical Physicists and Clinical Engineers (MPCE) undertake using computers could be considered as inhouse manufacture and use (IHMU) of Software.
+This wide definition means that some of the activities that Medical Physicists and Clinical Engineers (MPCE) undertake using computers could be considered as in-house manufacture and use (IHMU) of Software.
 The nature of MPCE work means that some of this software will meet the definition of a Medical Device and thus best-practice and medical device regulation will need to be considered.
-This may also apply to the work of other clinical and technical staff within the NHS.
+This may also apply to the work of other clinical and technical staff within the NHS and to the development of 'Health IT Systems' where the requirements of DCB0129 and DCB0160 apply (see A4.1.1 below).
 Indeed, the clinical context means that following best-practice is recommended for all IHMU within a healthcare institution.

 Software engineering has a number of factors that differentiate it from other forms of engineering, e.g. mechanical or electrical.
 Primarily, software is readily changeable or mutable; code can be reworked and extended almost limitlessly.
-This means that mistakes and bugs can quickly be fixed, but it also encourages a trial-and-error style of development, which may just as quickly create new errors.
+This means that mistakes and bugs can quickly be fixed, but it also encourages a trialand-error style of development, which may just as quickly create new errors.
 This is at odds with the planned development that is required by medical device regulation, and therefore more discipline is required by developers.
 As a code base becomes larger and more complex, and especially when multiple authors are involved, changes in one area can have unexpected consequences elsewhere, i.e. the code becomes brittle.
 Unless the code has been subject to thoughtful planning that includes robust change control processes, verification and validation, it can be difficult to maintain and become unsafe.